openMLA/photon-ultra-controller-rp2040/src/README.md

 ```

 Which should finally create the file `DLP_pico.uf2` that you can then use to program the pico.
 The `DLP_pico.uf2` file is also included in the repository to avoid having to go through the build process itself if you don't need to modify anything.

+### Tools

+I am not experienced enough with C to make a solid recommendation, but for the project I used Microsoft Visual Studio Code.
+With extensions:

+* cmake
+* serial monitor  (so we can get some information back from the pico)